|Mayor Tom Adams||

 Alice Atkins was appointed City Clerk on October 20, 2009, and elected to the position in 2013 and re-elected in 2017.

 Atkins was hired at the City of Monrovia in 2000 and began working in the Office of the City Clerk in March 2001.
 She was named Deputy City Clerk in 2005, completed the Technical Track for Clerks through the University of California, Riverside Extension in March 2006, and received the Certified Municipal Clerk (CMC) designation from the International Institute for Municipal Clerks in October 2007, and received the Master Municipal Clerk (MMC) designation in February 2019.

 City Treasurer Stephen R. Baker

-Steve Baker was elected to his post in 2005 and re-elected in 2009 and 2013.
-He was sworn in on April 30, 2013.
+Steve Baker was elected to his post in 2005 and re-elected in 2009, 2013, and 2017.
 Mr. Baker has also served for many years as the community's official City Historian.